awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

    This command returns the structure of the entire pipeline you created\.

 1. To view the pipeline, either open the CodePipeline console and choose it from the list of pipelines, or use the get\-pipeline\-state command\.
-For more information, see [View Pipeline Details and History in CodePipeline](pipelines-view.md)\.
+For more information, see [View pipeline details and history in CodePipeline](pipelines-view.md)\.

 1. If you use the CLI to create a pipeline, you must manually create the recommended change detection resources for your pipeline:
-   + For a pipeline with a CodeCommit repository, you must manually create the CloudWatch Events rule, as described in [Create a CloudWatch Events Rule for a CodeCommit Source \(CLI\)](pipelines-trigger-source-repo-changes-cli.md)\.
+   + For a pipeline with a CodeCommit repository, you must manually create the CloudWatch Events rule, as described in [Create a CloudWatch Events rule for a CodeCommit source \(CLI\)](pipelines-trigger-source-repo-changes-cli.md)\.
-   + For a pipeline with an Amazon S3 source, you must manually create the CloudWatch Events rule and AWS CloudTrail trail, as described in [Use CloudWatch Events to Start a Pipeline \(Amazon S3 Source\)](create-cloudtrail-S3-source.md)\.
+   + For a pipeline with an Amazon S3 source, you must manually create the CloudWatch Events rule and AWS CloudTrail trail, as described in [Use CloudWatch Events to start a pipeline \(Amazon S3 source\)](create-cloudtrail-S3-source.md)\.
-   + For a pipeline with a GitHub source, you must manually create the webhook, as described in [Use Webhooks to Start a Pipeline \(GitHub Source\)](pipelines-webhooks.md)\.
+   + For a pipeline with a GitHub source, you must manually create the webhook, as described in [Use webhooks to start a pipeline \(GitHub source\)](pipelines-webhooks.md)\.